1. Blog

 Food Allergies and Other Environmental Allergies

-flea hot spots on dogs
+flea hot spots on dogs, how to help dogs with itchy skin

 Environmental and food allergies can cause your dog’s skin to become inflamed, and that can trigger an ear infection once the skin in the ear canal gets irritated.
 When it becomes inflamed, it creates the perfect environment for bacteria and yeast to grow.
 If your pet is constantly getting ear infections, that’s a sign of possible food sensitivities.